Which place is cheaper, San Diego or Saint Petersburg?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Diego and Saint Petersburg are popular destinations to visit in the summer with plenty of activities.
+Many visitors come to Saint Petersburg in the summer for the beaches and the family-friendly experiences.
 Also, most visitors come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Saint Petersburg is a little warmer than San Diego.
-Typically, the summer temperatures in Saint Petersburg in July are around 82°F (28°C), and San Diego is about 71°F (22°C).
+Typically, the summer temperatures in Saint Petersburg in July average around 82°F (28°C), and San Diego averages at about 71°F (22°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Saint Petersburg.
 Saint Petersburg usually receives less sunshine than San Diego during summer.
 Saint Petersburg gets 265 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.